-CURes co-sponsors several campus sustainability events including a climate change teach-in to discuss the effects of global warming and student-initiated solutions.
-We also co-sponsored a very well-attended sustainable seafood education panel.
+CURes co-sponsors several campus sustainability events annually.
+Past events include a climate change teach-in to discuss the effects of global warming and student-initiated solutions, a very well-attended sustainable seafood education panel, and the fifth annual G2 Green Earth Film Festival.

 Elementary and middle school students participated in an LMU Day of Service focused on ecology where CURes a led native planting session at Ballona Discovery Park and in the surrounding Westchester community.